Vimaser/tiger-software-developers/README.md

 # June 16th, 2024 update

 Massive CSS overhaul for better UI/UX still working on it and there's a lot more to do.
 Cut the intro video.

+Still more work needed.
+Good place to stop for the day-- especially since I just had surgery on my hand :( ...
+I'm thinking about setting the testimonials in a carousel.
+Trying to be as UI/UX friendly without it looking generic. ranName generating bgImgSections (only have one).
+Site really-really needed this, but this type of artistic stuff has never been my strong point--but I'm always willing to improve!